Calum Davenport

-Calum Ray Paul Davenport (born 1 January 1983) is an English former professional footballer who plays for Tavistock in the Southern League Division One South.
+Calum Ray Paul Davenport (born 1 January 1983) is an English former professional footballer who last played for Tavistock.
 During his career he has played for Coventry City, Tottenham Hotspur, West Ham United, Southampton, Norwich City, Watford, Sunderland, Wootton Blue Cross and Elstow Abbey.
-He plays as a defender.
+He played as a defender.

 Club career

 Coventry City

 Davenport joined Coventry City as a trainee in August 2000.
 He made his debut, in the final game of the 2000–01, a 0–0 draw against Bradford City, the season which saw the club relegated from the Premier League.
 It was not until the 2002–03 season that he became a regular first team player, earning the accolade of Young Player of the Year.
 During the 2003–04 season he gained another accolade, winning the Player of the Year award.
 He made 84 appearances for Coventry City in all competitions, scoring three goals.

 Tottenham Hotspur

 Davenport moved to Tottenham in August 2004 for a fee of £1.3 million.
 While at Spurs, Davenport had short loan spells at West Ham, Southampton and Norwich City.
 After returning to Tottenham in January 2006, he made his Premier League debut in the 2–1 home defeat to Manchester United in April 2006.
 He was the subject of transfer talk during the 2006 close season but remained at Spurs following a series of injuries to other defenders in pre-season.
 Davenport scored his first league goal for Tottenham on 17 December 2006, being the first goal in a 2–1 victory away to Manchester City, scored from a Tom Huddlestone free-kick.
 However, since joining Tottenham in 2004, he had struggled to establish himself in the first team and in January 2007, transferred to West Ham.

 Davenport made twenty appearances for Tottenham in all competitions, scoring one goal.
 While on loan, he made ten appearances for West Ham, twelve appearances for Southampton and 16 appearances for Norwich.